outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - common/useful structures like 'maps between interfaces'

     - the relevant structures for a problem (like related problem types & structures of those related problem types) should be generated & applied until understanding is reached
-      - at this point, a neural net can solve problems like:
+      - at this point, once it has understanding, a neural net can solve problems like:
         - why is the user using a neural net to solve this problem
           - example:
             - why is the user using an AI to solve a problem of differentiating cat/dog photos, if the photos are very clearly separable, meaning the problem doesnt require AI